Ongoing Research Conducted in the MSDLab at FSU

 What is expected of participants?

 Participation in this project will include completion of a variety of perceptual and cognitive tasks and a couple of short surveys.
-The tasks will be administered via computer, iPad, or paper/pencil, with guidance from a research assistant, and will be administered in the FSU MSDLab, located in Room 506 of the Warren Building (201 W. Bloxham St. Tallahassee, FL, 32301).
+The tasks will be administered via computer, iPad, or paper and pencil.
+Participants must be able to type short phrases on a keyboard.
+A research assistant will guide participants through research tasks in the FSU MSDLab which is located in Room 506 of the Warren Building (201 W. Bloxham St. Tallahassee, FL, 32301).

-The duration of the experiment will be between 1 - 2 hours and you will receive a $20 Amazon gift card as compensation for participating.
+The duration of the experiment will be between 1.25 and 2 hours and participants will receive a $50 gift card as compensation for participating.

 COVID-19 Precautions & Procedures